IftekharPriyo/volunteer-network-frontend/README.md

 # Volunteer Network

 #### A simple website where volunteers can login and register for some volunteering works in his preferable date.
-Also admin panel who can add tasks and maintain other stus as well.
+Also admin panel who can add tasks and maintain other stuffs as well.
 [Website](https://volunteer-network-81239.web.app/)

 Technology Used